variantstudios/wisdomwaysacupuncture.com/_posts/2011-01-08-research-acupuncture-effectively-treats-raynaud8217s.md

 Raynaud’s is a perfect example of a chronic condition which is treated wonderfully through Chinese Medicine, with the only side effect being increased quality of life, more energy, and better overall health!

-If you’re struggling with this condition, you can [schedule an appointment online](http://www.wisdomwaysacupuncture.com/acupuncture-appointment-scheduling/) or call (970) 227-3077
+If you’re struggling with this condition and you think acupuncture can help, [Schedule Appointment ](/make-an-appointment/){: .call-to-action}
+{: .align-to-center}

+&nbsp;